 Who's running with a bull market?
 Who's battling the bears (not the Golden ones)?

-National title hopes: With Alabama's loss at South Carolina, Oregon moved up to No. 2 in the nation.
+National title hopes: First Alabama goes down, then Ohio State.
+Oregon now ranks No. 2 in the BCS standings and No. 1 in both polls.
 If the season ended today, the Ducks would play for the national title.